More About Virgil

 Virgil has served on 13 nonprofit boards; currently serving on three.
 In the process of assisting creative philanthropists, he has served as founding Board Treasurer (often initial facilitator) for the Berkshire South Regional Community Center, Mahaiwe Performing Arts Center, Sickness Prevention Achieved through Regional Collaboration, the ARIA Fund (Opera Awards), and various public school endowment funds.

 MBA from Western New England College, focus on non-profit creativity; BA in philosophy, graduating Phi Beta Kappa from Ripon College.
 Certification as a Development Director from the Grantsmanship Training Center in LA.

 Virgil and Lis met and married at Gould Farm in 1976.
 Lis, a special education teacher and massage therapist, had come to Gould Farm as a German volunteer.
 Their four children Dominic, Christoph, Heidi and Stephanie grew up in the therapeutic communities in which the Stucker’s lived.
-They and their spouses Esme, Sarah, and Matthew added grandchildren Benjamin, Tiegen, Maddox, Myra, Olivia, Rebekah and Eliana.
-Heidi and her wife Sutton are newly married.
-Virgil’s parents Robert (98) and Florence (88) have been married 71 years (as of 2017).
+They and their spouses Esme, Sarah, Sutton and Matthew added grandchildren Benjamin, Tiegen, Maddox, Myra, Olivia, Rebekah, Eliana and Cass.
+Virgil’s parents Robert (101) and Florence (91) have been married 74 years (as of 2020).

 Virgil is an avid Native American flute and saxophone player.